whiskyechobravo/kerko/docs/index.md

   items.
 - **Responsive design**: the simple default implementation works on large monitors as well as on small screens.
 It is based on [Bootstrap].
+- **Google Analytics integration**: just provide a Google Analytics stream ID to have Kerko automatically include the tracking code into its pages.
 - **Integration**: as a Flask [blueprint][Flask_blueprint], Kerko can be integrated into any Flask application.
 For a standalone application, however, you may simply [install